Incentives, Investigations And The Growing Distrust Of Real Estate Campaign Donations

 Councilman Bobby Henon was charged in January by the FBI in connection with a bribery, kickback and embezzlement ring centered around John “Johnny Doc” Dougherty, the head of Philadelphia’s electrical workers union and building trades and an influential figure in Philly real estate.

-Unions donated almost 16 times more money to local PACs than the real estate industry in 2018, according to the Philadelphia Ethics Board.
+Unions donated almost 16 times more money to local political action committees than the real estate industry in 2018, according to the Philadelphia Ethics Board.
 Henon and Johnson were the two council members who raised the most money from PACs over that same period.

 The potential conflicts of interest have grown so obvious that the city of Philadelphia has halted all land sales that would go through the VPRC until a thorough review of the system can be completed, the Philadelphia Inquirer reports.

-No city politicians have publicly refused developer or union donations on any level, to the best of Philly Power Research’s knowledge.
+No city politicians have publicly refused developer or union donations on any level, according to Philly Power Research’s analysis.
 Although Johnny Doc’s popularity among Philadelphia’s union workers makes criticizing the system a tricky subject, it appears to be wearing thin on Philadelphians as a whole, Lokhandwala said.

-This year, the mayor's office and every City Council seat are up for election, which Lokhandwala and Philadelphia Office of Government Ethics Director of Enforcement Michael Cooke believe could foreground campaign finance as an issue.
+This year, the mayor's office and every City Council seat are up for election, which Lokhandwala and Philadelphia Office of Government Ethics Director of Enforcement Michael Cooke believe could bring campaign finance as an issue to the foreground.

 “It wouldn’t surprise me if [real estate donations] became a thing in this year’s election,” Cooke said.